Every year our Spring Garden Festival has a theme. Our 2020 theme is focusing on celebrating the 30 th anniversary of the show.

 This is Gainesville's premier horticultural event.
-The Spring Garden Festival features about 175 booths offering plants, landscape displays, garden accessories, arts and crafts, educational exhibits and, of course, foods.
+The Spring Garden Festival features about 125 booths offering plants, landscape displays, garden accessories, arts and crafts, educational exhibits and, of course, foods.
 Also featured are a children's activities area, live entertainment and live auctions.
-Parking is free and two off-site parking areas are serviced by shuttle buses.
+Parking is free.
 Please no pets at this event.

 BECOMING A VENDOR

 Admission is $10 for Adults and $5 for children three to thirteen.
 Cash only (no credit cards) at these events for admission.
 A $2 discount is given for members of Kanapaha.
 Pets are not allowed at these festivals.

 The Spring Garden Festival is an annual celebration held at the Kanapaha Botanical Gardens located in southwest Gainesville, Florida.
 The Festival has about 125 booths including many where patrons can select from a variety of plants to add color, shade and beauty to their yards and gardens.
 Patrons can also purchase garden related products including tools, furniture and outdoor decorations.
 In addition there are booths staffed by local gardening and environmental organizations where patrons can gather information about plants, ponds, pests, the environment at large, and a variety of other topics.
 There are also a number booths presented by artisans who create a wide range of fine arts and crafts for your home or garden.
 No festival would be complete without a large variety of foods available along with picnic areas where they can be enjoyed.
 The Festival has a stage featuring live local entertainers.
 Young visitors will enjoy our free Children’s Activities Area where they can pot plants, create floral arrangements, design newspaper hats and be involved in a wide variety of supervised activities.
 On Saturday afternoon patrons have an opportunity to compete for bargains by bidding on plants and garden items donated by area nurseries at the Live Auction.